bm2-lab/scLearn/README.md

     scLearn_predict_result<-scLearn_predict(scLearn_model_learning_result,data_qc_query$expression_profile)

     ```
 * **Trained scLearn models** : For the convenience of users, besides the R package of scLearn, we also offered the whole trained models for the 30 datasets used in our study.
-These datasets contained commonly used issues, such as brain cells, immune cells, pancreas cells, embryo stem cells, retina cells and lung cancer cell lines with course-grained and fine-grained annotation by different studies, which will be extremely benefit for the following directly using of other researchers.
+These reference datasets comprehensively cover the commonly used brain cells, immune cells, pancreas cells, embryo stem cells, retina cells and lung cancer cell lines with coarse-grained and fine-grained annotation, which can be directly used and beneficial for the related single cell categorizing by experimental researchers.
 The information of each trained scLearn models is shown below:

   * | Trained model names | Description | No. of cell types | corresponding dataset | PMID |
     | :------: | :------: | :------: | :------: | :------: |